If the universe decides to declare that these right now are the good ol' days,

 Bunch of twenty somethings playing the role of a stand-in shrink

-And when it's my turn, I can help you carry some of these bags if you let me
+And if you let me, I can help you carry some of these bags up my street

 Writing bedtime stories, filled to the brim with faith and dripping with conviction